enkidevs/curriculum/Python/Core/python-hello-world.md

 We can write our first Python program, and print Hello World to the console!

-To do this, in our Python interpreter, we can use Python's print method as follows:
+To do this, in our Python interpreter (REPL), we can use Python's print method as follows:

 ```python
 >>> print('Hello World!')